ibrahimnadra/day1/README.md

 - Verified that Gitleaks detected the hardcoded secrets.
   ![Gitleak Run on Local](screenshots/local_gitleak_run.png)

+### 4. Created a Dockerfile to containerize the React app

 ### 4. Set up Gitleaks in a Pipeline
-- Added a GitHub Actions workflow under `.github/workflows/react-devsecops.yml`.
+- Added a GitHub Actions workflow under `.github/workflows/react-devsecops.yml` with multiple stages.
 - Integrated **Gitleaks** (`zricethezav/gitleaks-action@v2`) to scan the repo for hardcoded secrets.
 - Configured it to generate a report (`gitleaks-report.json`) and upload it as an artifact.
   ![Failed Gitleak Run On Pipeline](screenshots/failed_pipeline_gitleak_run.png)